Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - North Alouette Greenway – it’s not actually a regional park, although it is managed in part by Metro Vancouver which manages all the regional parks.
 It’s a beautiful area that connects to other dykes and trails in Maple Ridge.

-- Pacific Spirit Regional Park – located in the UBC Endowment Lands, it has over 70 km of walking and hiking trails, not to mention clothing-optional Wreck Beach.
+- Pacific Spirit Regional Park – located in the UBC Endowment Lands, it has over 70 kilometres of walking and hiking trails,=.
+There’s also the clothing-optional Wreck Beach.

 - Sasamat Lake – home to White Pine Beach, it’s a very popular lake located just north of Port Moody in Belcarra Regional Park.